 The “…land necessary for buffers for critical areas as defined in Chapter 36.70A RCW that occur within shorelines of the state.”

 The extent of shoreline jurisdiction in the city is depicted on the official shoreline map included in SMP Appendix 1: Shoreline Environment Designation Map.
 The map only approximately represents the lateral extent of shoreline jurisdiction.
-The actual lateral extent of shoreline jurisdiction shall be determined on a case-by-case basis established by the location of the OHWM, adopted FEMA floodways, adopted floodplains, and the presence of associated wetlands.
-In circumstances where shoreline jurisdiction does not include an entire parcel, only that portion of the parcel and any use, activity or development on that portion of the parcel is subject to the SMP.
+The actual lateral extent of shoreline jurisdiction shall be determined on a case-by-case basis established by the location of the OHWM, adopted FEMA floodways, and the presence of associated wetlands.
+In circumstances where shoreline jurisdiction does not include an entire parcel, only that portion of the parcel within to shoreline jurisdiction and any use, activity or development on that portion of the parcel is subject to the SMP.

 The actual location of the OHWM, floodway, floodplain, and wetland boundaries shall be determined at the time a development is proposed.